Battle over Airbus A330 revamp may pressure jet prices

 "You don't want to spoil the price reference points and in general you don't want to sell a new aircraft on price, but on its benefits," said Societe Generale analyst Zafar Khan.

-And even after the estimated $2 billion development cost for re-engining the A330 and adding new fuel-saving wingtips, analysts say Airbus has more ammunition than Boeing for a price battle since most of the capital costs of the A330 were recouped years ago.
+And even after the estimated $2 billion (1.18 billion pounds) development cost for re-engining the A330 and adding new fuel-saving wingtips, analysts say Airbus has more ammunition than Boeing for a price battle since most of the capital costs of the A330 were recouped years ago.

 And prolonging the production run of the A330 could help Airbus reduce pressure on profitability as it gradually increases output of the all-new A350.